m4drat/memplusplus/README.md

     tmpArena->freedChunks.GenerateGraphvizLayout(std::cout);
     ```

-    How to generage .svg file with treap:
+    How to generage .svg file with dot:

     ```bash
     dot -Tsvg treap.dot -o treap.svg
     ```

-    After that you will get .svg file with your tree:
+    After that you will get .svg file with your freed chunks treap:
     ![treap](./additional_info/images/treap.svg)

   - GcGraph visualizer